zicklag/docs-1/reference/files.md

 ::: warning Direct File Access

-While you may _technically_ be able to expose your storage adapters root filesystem and access your raw files through there, it is recommended that you always use the Directus API.
+While you may _technically_ be able to expose your storage adapters root file system and access your raw files through there, it is recommended that you always use the Directus API.
 This is the only way that you can take advantage of file permissions and other built-in features.